lasanthamudalige/codewars-python/README.md

-# Code wars challenges from Python language
+# Codewar challenges from Python language